ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

 Requests a list of block roots and slots from the peer.
 The `count` parameter MUST be less than or equal to `32768`.
+The slots MUST be returned in ascending slot order.

 ### Beacon Block Headers